bigirimc/odin-recipes/README.md

 # odin-recipes
-Part of the Odin Online bootcamp, in this project is designed a website for Recipes.

-Skills covered:

- -HTML

- -CSS
+Practicing HTML and CSS

+This is a simple Recipes website